eserebry/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints all possible combinations of single-digit numbers.
 10. 00...99 mandatory
 Write a program that prints the numbers from 00 to 99.
+11. Inventing is a combination of brains and materials.
+The more brains you use, the less material you need #advanced Write a program that prints all possible different combinations of two digits.
+12. The success combination in business is: Do what you do better... and: do more of what you do... #advanced Write a program that prints all possible different combinations of three digits.
+13. Software is eating the World #advanced
+Write a program that prints all possible combinations of two two-digit numbers.